martinacioffi/cycle-weather/README.md

 * OpenCycleMap
 * OpenTopoMap

-The app also allows you to insert breaks along the route, which will be displayed on the map.
+The app also allows you to insert breaks along the route, which will be displayed on the map as a pin and on the charts as a grey shaded area.
 To insert a new break, you can either insert the km at which the break will start; or click on the map to select the position of the break.
 Then, insert the break's length in number of minutes.

-At the bottom of the page, two graphs show, respectively, (i) the temperature and precipitations, and (ii) the wind speed and direction for the route.
+At the bottom of the page, three graphs show, respectively, (i) the actual and the felt temperature, (ii) precipitations, and (iii) the wind speed, gusts and direction for the route.
+The yellow shade indicates daylight hours.